Melissa Duffy

 Trade & National Security

-Melissa focuses her practice on a broad range of international trade matters, including export controls, OFAC sanctions, regulation of emerging technologies, digital trade, CFIUS, tariffs and national security issues involving several U.S. agencies, both civil and criminal.
-She advises multinational companies across a wide range of sectors, including technology, financial, manufacturing, consumer goods, and energy.
+Melissa advises multinational companies and high-tech clients changing the face of the global economy on a broad range of international trade matters, including export controls, OFAC sanctions, regulation of emerging technologies, digital trade, CFIUS, tariffs and national security issues involving several U.S. agencies, both civil and criminal.
 Melissa counsels clients on day-to-day compliance operations, and she advocates daily before the U.S. government, in coordinating meetings for clients with regulators, drafting requests for regulatory guidance, preparing export and sanctions license requests, advising on rulemakings, preparing commodity classification and jurisdiction requests, counseling on tariff strategies, and investigating and preparing complex voluntary disclosures.

-Melissa began her legal career in the U.S. Nuclear Regulatory Commission, Office of the General Counsel, where she discovered her enthusiasm for talking with engineers.
-She has since developed extensive experience across the technology sector, having built deep relationships with clients in the cybersecurity and encryption, software, autonomous vehicle, sensor and artificial intelligence, gaming, computer, telecom, satellite, semiconductor and network infrastructure industries.
+Touted as having “a very good technical understanding of the regulations” by Chambers, Melissa is a known authority on international trade regulations, frequently sought after by leading news publications and associations.
+She began her legal career in the U.S. Nuclear Regulatory Commission, Office of the General Counsel, where she discovered her enthusiasm for talking with engineers.
+She has since developed extensive experience across the technology sector, having built deep relationships with clients in the aerospace, cybersecurity and encryption, software, autonomous vehicle, sensor and artificial intelligence, computer, telecom, satellite/spacetech, semiconductor and network infrastructure industries.
+Melissa also regularly counsels clients in the financial, manufacturing, consumer goods, and clean energy sectors, always attuned to applying industry norms and best practices to achieve desired results.

 Read more